fionavitali/DeepFind/README.md

 ### Get the code

-- Open a new project in VSCode
-- On the main page click the 'Clone a GitHub Repository' option
+- On the main page click the 'Code' dropdown
-- Copy paste the repository url: *git@github.com:nathankam/DeepFakeExt.git*
+- Select 'Download Zip'
-- Select a location for the project on your computer
+- Save to a spot on your computer

-### Set the project on your computer to match the remote repository on GitHub

-- git remote add origin *https://github.com/nathankam/DeepFakeExt*
+- Open a new page on VScode
+- Open DeepFind's zip on VScode

+### Add to Google Chrome

+- Open Google Chrome
+- Go to Manage Extensions under the three dots in upper right-hand corner
+- Select load unpacked
+- Inside of DeepFind's Folder, select the 'frontend' folder
+- Pin DeepFind under the puzzle piece in upper right-hand corner

 ## Run the project

-We need to install the librairies that will be used by our backend.
+We need to install the libraries that will be used by our backend.
 - Uvicorn: Running a local server
 - FastAPI: API library
 - Pillow: Handling images
-- Numpy: Handling images as array of numbers
+- Numpy: Handling images as an array of numbers
 - OpenCV for computer vision